 In Isaiah, the Lord tells the Israelites that His servants will faithfully bring forth justice to the nations and describes them as a light to the nations capable of opening blind eyes, breaking the chains of the oppressed, and setting captives free (Isaiah 42:1-9, Isaiah 58).
 As the 84th Legislative Session is set to begin next Tuesday, we have a new opportunity to engage in this kingdom work at the Capitol.
 Here are just a few of the policy priorities the Christian Life Commission will be focused on in the upcoming session:

-- Ending the financial
+- Ending the financial exploitation of the poor

 Church and military meet surprising need in San Antonio community

 by Leah Reynolds on January 7, 2015 in feature

 SAN ANTONIO—As members of Christian Family Baptist Church in San Antonio began praying for ways to connect to the surrounding middle-to-upper class community, they discovered a need for food, which caught many by surprise.

 "In an area like ours (the need for food) is not apparent.
 It does not stick out like a sore thumb," said Rob Johnson, pastor of CFBC.
 "But the economy has forced people to move in with their parents.
 Some are students with degrees and are just between jobs.
 They just have this temporary need for food."